Yatsyga/opti-form/README.md

 ```
 In this example form will also show error for name if it equals 'forbidden';
 It will also return async error for surname for same value.
+Note that in this example async validation start is debounced by 500ms.
+You can put validation debounce for any validation, not just async ones.

 ### Example with context
 ```tsx